-Pitt alumni find work in an assortment of industries including the financial services industry, the consulting industry, and public K-12 education.
-The manufacturing industry registers as the most common industry among alumni.
+Graduates of Pitt work in a variety of sectors including the financial services industry, the software development industry, and the consulting industry.
+The majority of alumni accept jobs in the manufacturing industry.
 Median pay for those who graduated from Pitt amounts to $61K.

-Proficiency in Project Management is common among Pitt alumni, and when it comes to using it on the job, slightly less than a fifth of former students report doing so.
-For former Panthers, proficiency in Project Management warrants a paycheck that is 31 percent more than other alumni salaries.
-In addition, those who are savvy in Microsoft Office, Microsoft Excel, and Data Analysis are also considered highly skilled.
+Former Panthers with Project Management experience garner salaries that are 32 percent more than other grads' salaries.
+Proficiency in Project Management is common among Pitt alumni, and when it comes to using it on the job, just under one-fifth of former students report doing so.
+Experience with Microsoft Office, Microsoft Excel, and Data Analysis is highly valued as well.

 Benefits and Perks

 Roughly half of the survey participants can rely on paid vacation days, but just one-fourth of alumni have the luxury of paid sick time.
 Nearly all former students allocate some part of their earnings to a company-sponsored 401(k) savings plan.
 Nearly all alums receive health insurance, and a large number of respondents get dental coverage.
 University of Pittsburgh graduates also take advantage of life insurance, a casual working environment, tuition reimbursement, and flexible hours.